 – Raising awareness among policy makers and institutions on the importance of financial education

-To ensure a smooth work process and a constant communication among the members, the FINANCIAL LITERACY INTERNATIONAL NETWORK organizes two annual meetings to share projects and financial literacy status in the different countries.
+To ensure a smooth work process and constant communication among the members, the FINANCIAL LITERACY INTERNATIONAL NETWORK organizes two annual meetings to share projects and financial literacy status in the different countries.

 The members of the network: